datalad/datalad-osf/docs/source/settingup.rst

 Getting started
 ^^^^^^^^^^^^^^^

-Here's the gists of some of this extension's functionality.
+Here's the gist of some of this extension's functionality.
 Checkout the :ref:`Tutorial` for more detailed demonstrations.

 First, :ref:`provide your credentials <authenticate>`: